ahmadbeirkdar/ahmadbeirkdar/README.md

 Hey there!
 I am Ahmad, based in Toronto, Canada.
 I have a love for academia, books, and history.
 I also adore coffee!
 Anything from espressos, cortado to siphon coffee.
 I am currently a Computer Engineering Major, and a Computer Science Minor.
 I know/love C++, Rust and Python.

+I am interested in Cryptography, Reverse Engineering, Language Development, Compilers, Operating Systems, Embedded Systems, and C++!

+Feel free to hit me up on LinkedIn, Discord or Telegram.
+Always happy to discuss some stuff, and maybe collaborate on projects!

 ## ⚡ Languages/Tech

  - C++ - Libraries: Qt5, Boost, MongoCXX, GNU MP, STL
  - Python   - Libraries: PyQt5, etc
  - Rust
  - C
  - Reversing: Ghidra, IDA Pro
  - Database: MySQL, MongoDB

+##  👀 What I Am Working on atm

+- Big number arithmetic library in Rust for the purpose of Cryptography
+- A SIS, Student Managment System, Written in C++20 with Qt5, closed source

 ##  💻 My Stuff

- - IDE: Clion
+ - IDE: Clion - C++ and Rust
  - Text Editors: VIM, VS Code
  - Desktop:
 			 -  CPU: I7 10700k @ 5.3GHz